matthewpizza/glitter-text/README.md

 ## Usage

-There are 4 arguments for the glitter text script:
+There are four arguments for the glitter text script:
 * `-f` — Font name as it appears in ~/.magick/type.xml
 * `-s` — Font size
 * `-t` — Text to glitter, wrap multiple words in quotes